Brooklinen's CEO Reveals the Biggest Lie in the Sheets Game

 Before Brooklinen released its first collection of percale sheets (the crisp, cool ones you often find in hotels), he spent weeks at big box stores interviewing people in the bedding aisles and outside coffee shops.
 His entrepreneurial leap was met with some skepticism.

 “My parents weren’t too pumped about it,” he recalls.
 The initial goal on Kickstarter was to sell $50,000 in sheets in the first month.
 “They questioned if we’d ever sell $50,000, forever.”

-He says he knew he was onto a good idea because nobody was trying to sell this product to him in the way he wanted to buy things, researching them online.
+He says he knew he was onto a good idea because nobody was trying to sell this product to him in the way he wanted to buy things while researching them online.
 “Guys particularly like the more accessible solution.
 I could speak from personal experience on that.
 I created that so it’s not a surprise.
 I came into thinking that guys would be low-hanging fruit.
 I was the market,” he says.
-So, it’s no surprise that one of the bedding sets was named the “Hardcore set.”
+It may come as no surprise that one of the male-marketed bedding sets was named the “Hardcore set.”

 Precisely seven days after I first made an account on the Brooklinen website, Rich Fulop emailed me.
 “Can I Help?” was the subject line.

 My name is Rich Fulop and I’m CEO and one of the Founders of Brooklinen.
 I see you previously checked us out but haven’t purchased just yet so I wanted to see if there’s any way our team can help you find what you’re looking for.